50°F

 Throughout, the Clark County Education Association has publicly criticized her for being an ineffective leader and accused her of covering up issues.
 The union, as well as sitting Trustees Linda Cavazos, Ramona Esparza-Stoffregan and Brenda Zamora, endorsed Henry.

-In the meantime, Henry said she has continued working locally.
-She said she got her start in education advocacy in Head Start, which offers services to children under age 5 to prepare them for school.
+While Henry was not in office, she said she has continued working locally.
+Henry credits her start in education advocacy to Head Start, which offers services to children under age 5 to prepare them for school.
 She has since served on several other boards and advocacy groups.

 “I didn’t need a title to keep doing the work,” she said.

-As of Tuesday evening Lydia Dominguez was ahead of Eileen Eady, with 54.8 percent of the votes compared to Eady’s 45.2 percent.
+As of Wednesday, Dominguez had 56.2 percent of the votes compared with Eileen Eady’s 43.8 percent.

 “It’s clear that people are ready for real change in the Clark County School District,” Dominguez wrote in a message Tuesday evening.
 “I’m committed to prioritizing parents’ voices, safer schools, and real results for our kids!”

-In District E, Lorena Biassotti was ahead of her opponent Kamilah Bywaters on Tuesday evening.
-Biassotti had 58.3 percent of the votes compared to Bywaters’ 41.7 percent.
+In District E, Biassotti had 58.9 percent of the votes compared to Kamilah Bywaters’ 41.1 percent.

-Biassotti is a former member of Moms for Liberty who has been an outspoken critic of mask mandates and an anti-racism policy.
+Biassotti has been an outspoken critic of mask mandates and an anti-racism policy at school board meetings.

 “Tonight, parents secured their seat at the table,” Biassotti wrote in a message Tuesday evening.